oracle-livelabs/developer/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 	![](images/copy-user-ocid.png "user-ocid")

 5. The setup will then ask for your compartment OCID.
 If you have a compartment, enter the compartment's OCID.
-If you do not have a compartment then hit enter and it will create a compartment under the root compartment for you automatically.
+If you do not have a compartment, then hit enter and it will automatically create a compartment under the root compartment.

 	![](images/compartment-ocid-ask.png "compartment-ocid")

-  To use an existing compartment, you must enter the OCID of the compartment yourself.
+  To use an existing compartment, you must enter its OCID, yourself.
 To find the OCID of an existing compartment, click on the Navigation Menu of the cloud console, navigate to **Identity & Security** and click on **Compartments**

 	![](images/compartment-navgate.png "navigate-to-compartment")
   Click the appropriate compartment and copy the OCID